 March 7th, 2018 by Cherished Companions Animal Clinic

-We often see surprised looks on people’s faces when they learn their cats have feline arthritis (a degenerative joint disease).
+We often see surprised looks when people learn their cats have feline arthritis.

 While we tend to think of arthritis in senior cats, younger cats can get it too.